tschnz/Live-Video-Magnification/README.md

 ![Idea of the Video Magnification Algorithm](pictures/magnification.png)

 #### Color Magnification
-For further informations look at the comments the .h/.cpp files in /main/magnification/*
+For further informations look at the comments in the .h/.cpp files in /main/magnification/*

 ![Color Magnification UML](pictures/colorMag.png)

 #### Motion Magnification
-For further informations look at the comments the .h/.cpp files in /main/magnification/*
+For further informations look at the comments in the .h/.cpp files in /main/magnification/*

 ![Laplace Magnification UML](pictures/motionMag.png)